 I had lost sight of why I wanted to be in the industry and could only see the insurmountable hill of bugs and tasks ahead of me.
 Sound familiar?

 Burnout is an epidemic in our industry and one that our profit-first zeitgeist seems to laud as “earning your stripes”.
-From the Paypal Mafia’s glorification of the “sleep under your desk” movement to the Tao of Programming’s description of an engineer as someone who toils at a never-ending feature list until he passes out, the idea that exhaustion is merely an obstacle to overcome is reverberated throughout our community, and it’s harmful.
+The idea of an engineer as someone who toils at a never-ending feature list until he passes out, the idea that exhaustion is merely an obstacle to overcome is reverberated throughout our community, and it’s harmful.

 It doesn’t have to be this way.
 Being in pain isn’t what we signed up for when we started our software journey.
 Suffering “for the team” doesn’t help our team succeed.